suziequ33/SQL-Library-Manger-8/README.md

  I did not read way at the bottom of the Getting Started page about the library.db file being the database.
 Oh I kept getting errors with the pug file. / they are very case sensitive.
 I like to add blank line at the end.
 They do not like it.
 I also deleted the first book The Hunger Games.
-So I added a few of my favorite books.
+So I added a few of my favorite books. used Code Beautify/CSS Portal to convert HTML to Pug.